Sisters of the Holy Family (Louisiana)

 The Sisters of the Holy Family (SSF; French: Soeurs de la Sainte Famille) are a Catholic religious order of African-American nuns based in New Orleans, Louisiana.
-They were founded in 1837 as the Congregation of the Sisters of the Presentation of the Blessed Virgin Mary by Henriette DeLille, adopting the current name in 1842.
-They were the second Black religious order in the United States, after Mother Mary Lange's Oblate Sisters of Providence.
+They were founded in 1837 as the Congregation of the Sisters of the Presentation of the Blessed Virgin Mary by Henriette DeLille.
+They adopted the current name in 1842.

+They were the second Black religious order founded in the United States.
+The first was Mother Mary Lange's Oblate Sisters of Providence in Baltimore, Maryland.

 History

-Around 1829, Henriette DeLille joined Juliette Gaudin, a Haitian, and Josephine Charles and began efforts to evangelize New Orleans enslaved persons and free persons of color.
+Around 1829, Henriette DeLille joined Juliette Gaudin, a Haitian, and Josephine Charles, and began efforts to evangelize enslaved persons and free persons of color in New Orleans.
 Around 1836, they formed the Congregation of the Sisters of the Presentation of the Blessed Virgin Mary, New Orleans' first confraternity of women of color.

-Their unofficial habit was a plain blue dress, as they were not allowed by Bishop Antoine Blanc to wear real habits due to their being Black.
+Their unofficial habit was a plain blue dress.
+Bishop Antoine Blanc did not allow them to wear traditional habits because they were women of color.

 The congregation was established under the current name in 1842.
-They began as a diocesan congregation and were assisted by Marie Jeanne Aliquot, who as a white French woman was prevented by law from joining a congregation of women of color.
+They began as a diocesan congregation and were assisted by Marie Jeanne Aliquot.
+She was a white French woman and was prevented by segregation law from joining a congregation of women of color.
 The Religious of the Sacred Heart provided Henriette, Juliette and Josephine spiritual formation and experience in formal religious community living.

-The Association of the Holy Family, a lay group of free persons of color contributed financially, and helped found the Hospice of the Holy Family, for the elderly sick and poor.
-Now called the Lafon Nursing Facility, it served a long term care facility and is the first and oldest Catholic nursing home in the United States.
+The Association of the Holy Family, a lay group of free persons of color, contributed financially.
+They helped found the Hospice of the Holy Family, for the elderly sick and poor.
+Now called the Lafon Nursing Facility, it served as a long-term care facility and is the first and oldest Catholic nursing home in the United States.
 The sisters would take in sick and elderly women, providing care at their house on St. Bernard Avenue.

-After Hurricane Katrina in 2005, it was restored and reopened in 2010, and continues to provide nursing care.
+After the devastation of Hurricane Katrina in 2005, the Lafon Nursing Facility was restored and reopened in 2010.
+It continues to provide nursing care.